richardjohnreji/olist-data-warehouse-analytics/README.md

 ## Bronze Layer

-The Bronze layer stores the source data in its raw form.
+The Bronze layer stores the Olist source data with minimal transformation.

-The Python ETL pipeline loads the Olist CSV files into SQL Server.

-The source data includes entities such as:
+The source data includes:

 * Customers
 * Geolocation